-1. Buil ding facilities 1.1 Pla ns and li ns and licenses owing should be copies from the original building permit.
-On the copies a visible official stamp of approval from the respective authorities 1.1.1 1.1.1.1 A topographical plan, which displays in a clear manner the extent of the development.
+1. Building facilities 1.1 Pla 1.1 Plans and licenses 1.1.1 owing should be copies from the original building permit.
+On the cobe a visible official stamp of approval from the respective authorities 1.1.1.1 A topographical plan, which displays in a clear manner the extent of the development.
 Yes 1.1.1.2 A general site plan, which marks the building facilities, allocated parking spaces (for students, academic and teaching personnel, visitors and disabled individuals), sports premises and outdoor areas.
-Yes 1.1.2 An oper ating license issued by the Local Authorities No The following operating license certificates, duly completed: 1.1.3.1 Visual Inspection Form E.O.E.
-102 No 1.1.3 1.1.3.2 Visual Inspection for the Building's Seismic Sufficiency Form E.O.E. $\Sigma$ .E.K 103 No 1.1.3 1.1.3.3 Inspection Certificate Form 104 Yes 1.1.3.4 Fire Safety Certificate, issued by the Fire Department No 1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department Yes/No General The institution currently operates in parts of the facilities of the Larnaca Technical School, which has been serving hundreds of students during daytime hours for decades.
-The school building is government-owned, and their construction process only requires a Town Planning Permit, not a Building Permit.
-Consequently, and most of these government owned structures lack a of Final Approval Certificate.
+Yes 1.1.2 An oper rating license issued by the Local Authorities No The follo owing operating license certificates, duly completed: 1.1.3.1 Visual Inspection Form E.O.E.
+102 No 1.1.3 1.1.3.2 Visual Inspection for the Building's Seismic Sufficiency Form E.O.E.\Sigma.E.K 103 No 1.1.3 1.1.3.3 Inspection Certificate Form 104 Yes 1.1.3.4 Fire Safety Certificate, issued by the Fire Department No 1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department Yes/No